Yandex Cloud

 Your corporate security policies and antivirus software may block the certificate download.
 For more information, see FAQ.

-In the command, specify the broker FQDN, topic name, username and password of the Apache Kafka® user you created earlier.
+In the configuration file, specify the broker FQDN as well as the login and password of the Apache Kafka® user you created earlier.

 To learn how to get a broker host FQDN, see this guide.